NOAA-OWP/inundation-mapping/unit_tests/README.md

 pytest /foss_fim/unit_tests
 ```

-This is not 100% stable, as accurate paths for the parameters `.json` files are not included in this repository, are not uniform accross machines, and are subject to change.
+__NOTE:__ This is subject to error, as the downloaded/generated data could potentially have a different path than what is specified in the `/unit_tests/*_params.json` files.
+The data files are not included in this repository, are potentially not uniform accross machines, and are subject to change.

 ### If you want to test just one unit test (from the root terminal window):